It’s important to introduce breaks in a conversation. Especially when you want to create a deep connection.

 No. Those are just cases where silence may arise because of the circumstances.

-It’s possible that one of you receives a message that doesn’t really have a happy content.
+One of you may receive a message that doesn’t really have happy content.
 And that definitely “makes” your day.

-And the one of you getting the message is starring at his phone.
+And one of you getting the message is staring at his phone.
 Not uttering a single word anymore.